horizontalsystems/blockchain-crypto-guides/fundamentals/1-cryptocurrencies.md

 The most valuable cryptocurrency is generally the one with the biggest network and not necessarily the one with most features.

-The bigger the blockchain network is, the more attractive it as the platform for potential services.
+The bigger the blockchain network is, the more attractive it as the platform of choice for potential services.